TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 The callback functions are functions which are executed when a trigger event happens.

 #### set_uplink_callback
 Set the callback function, to be called when an uplink message is received.
+It's possible to add more than one callback function.
 ```python
 client.set_uplink_callback(uplink_callback)
 ```